Quantum Vacuum Radiation Near a Critical Point: Photon Flux

-\figref{fig:photon_flux_spectrum} (a) displays the emitted photon flux as a function of the modulation frequency $\omega_d$ and the normalized coupling $\eta/\eta_c$ as the system is tuned towards the critical point.
+\figuref{fig:photon_flux_spectrum}(a) displays the emitted photon flux as a function of the modulation frequency $\omega_m$ and the normalized coupling $\eta/\eta_c$ as the system is tuned towards the critical point.
 In \figref{fig:photon_flux_spectrum} (b), we analyze an inset of the preceding panel focusing on the immediate vicinity of the QPT, while keeping all parameters unchanged.
-The conclusions inferred from the photon flux density in Fig.~\ref{fig:thermal_vacuum_emission} remain applicable: the harmonic contributions are sharply resolved, and an increasing number of harmonics (identified by the resonance condition $n\,\omega_d = 2\,\tilde{\omega}_a$) contributes to the photon flux as the critical point is approached.
-Notably, the photon flux highlights an additional salient feature, namely the onset of an instability region (shaded gray area) in close proximity to the phase transition.
+The conclusions inferred from the photon flux density in Fig.~\ref{fig:thermal_vacuum_emission} remain applicable: the harmonic contributions are sharply resolved, and an increasing number of harmonics (identified by the resonance condition $n\,\omega_m = 2\,\tilde{\omega}_a$) contributes to the photon flux as the critical point is approached.

+Notably, the photon flux highlights an additional relevant feature, namely the onset of an instability region (shaded gray area) in close proximity to the QPT.
 In this region for sufficiently large modulation amplitudes the system develops an instability that gives rise to coherent parametric oscillations~\cite{Zerbe1995parametricquantumoscillator, WallsMilburn_book_input-output, DeLiberato2007vacuumradiation}.
-Once the instability threshold is exceeded, the Fourier-space solutions of Eq.~\ref{eq:QLE_input_extended} cease to be applicable, since the fields grow exponentially in time.
+Once the instability threshold is exceeded, the Fourier-space solutions of Eq.~\ref{eq:QLE_input_extended} are not valid anymore, since the fields grow exponentially in time.
 The instability boundaries can be determined within a mean field treatment of the nonlinear differential equations for the field coordinates~\cite{Grimshaw2017nonlinear, Bender1999book}; a detailed derivation is deferred to the Appendix~\ref{sec:instability}.
 It should be noted that the values of $\eta/\eta_c$ used in \figref{fig:thermal_vacuum_emission} and \figref{fig:photon_flux_spectrum} do not extend into the instability region.